-2.1 This Policy shall apply to, and be binding upon the Club, its Board of Directors, staff, volunteers, coaches, contractors, squad players, agents, and representatives working, holding office or acting for or on behalf of the Club.
+2.1 This Policy shall apply to, and be binding upon the Club, its Council, staff, volunteers, coaches, contractors, squad players, agents, and representatives working, holding office or acting for or on behalf of the Club.

 3. OTHER IMPORTANT DOCUMENTS